 The release of macOS Big Sur and Apple silicon in 2020 brought a lot of changes to the Mac environment.
 Apple introduced Rosetta 2 to help make those changes easier for developers and for Mac admins, by enabling code designed for older Intel-based hardware to run on the new Apple systems.
-As the transition to Apple silicon continues, with the ongoing release of new Mac computers using the M1 chip, Rosetta 2 still has a role to play.
-Here’s what you as an admin need to know about it.
+As the transition to Apple silicon continues, with the ongoing release of new Mac computers using the M1 chip, Rosetta 2—which is free—still has a role to play.
+Here are some quick answers to the questions admins have about this technology:

 - How do you install Rosetta?

 - Which apps require Rosetta?

 The first instance of Rosetta was released back in 2006 when Apple was transitioning its Mac architecture from PowerPC to Intel CPUs.
 That first version acted as a translation layer that let apps developed for the PowerPC architecture run on newer Intel-based devices.
 It translated code in real-time, so the user experience wasn’t always great.